microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecuritySubjectRightsRequest.md

                 - `[PercentComplete <String>]`: The operation percent complete if the operation is still in running status.
                 - `[ResourceId <String>]`: The resource id.
                 - `[ResourceLocation <String>]`: The resource URI for the object.
 For example, the resource URI for a copied page or section.
-              - `[Pages <IMicrosoftGraphOnenotePage[]>]`: The pages in all OneNote notebooks that are owned by the user or group.
+              - `[Pages <IMicrosoftGraphOnenotePage1[]>]`: The pages in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
               - `[Resources <IMicrosoftGraphOnenoteResource[]>]`: The image and other file resources in OneNote pages.
 Getting a resources collection is not supported, but you can get the binary content of a specific resource.
 Read-only.
 Nullable.
                 - `[Self <String>]`: The endpoint where you can get details about the page.
 Read-only.
                 - `[Id <String>]`: